polpielladev/polpiella.dev/src/pages/making-a-serverless-swift-function-with-fastly-and-upstash.md

 Building the package and running the server again should still work in the same way as it did before.

-> You should not commit the file with your secrets on it as this will be used only for local development.
-Once you deploy the function, you will need to create a dictionary called `secrets` with the same key-value pairs as before.
-I would highly recommend you to add `secrets.json` to your `.gitignore` to prevent it from ever being committed.
+> You should not commit the file with your secrets on it to source control as it will be used for local development only.
+Once you deploy the function, you will need to create a dictionary called `secrets` with the same key-value pairs as before in either [Fastly](https://www.fastly.com) or [Swift Cloud](https://www.swift.cloud) (see the Deploy section below for more information).
+I would highly recommend you add the `secrets.json` file to your `.gitignore` to prevent it from ever being committed.

 ## Retrieving path parameters

-Before retrieving a URL for a given key, we need to find out which URL the user wants to retrieve by its shortened name.
+Before retrieving a URL for a given key, we need to find out which URL the user has asked for using the shortened name.
 As I said earlier, we need to get the first path parameter from the request's URL and use it to query [Upstash](https://upstash.com) for a destination to redirect to.
-Furthermore, we only want to listen for routes with a single path parameter and return a `404` not found error in any other case.
+Furthermore, we only want to listen for routes with a single path parameter on them and return a `404` not found error in any other case.

 [Compute](https://github.com/swift-cloud/Compute) provides a routing mechanism very similar to [Vapor's routing-kit](https://github.com/vapor/routing-kit) which allows us to implement the logic we need for the URL shortener service.
 The app can define routes and provide specific handlers for each of these through a `Router` instance.
-If you come from a web development background, this is very similar to frameworks such as [hono](https://honojs.dev) or [express](https://expressjs.com).
+If you come from a web development background, this is very similar to how frameworks such as [hono](https://honojs.dev) or [express](https://expressjs.com) work.

 The URL shortener API will have a single route and will only listen for `'GET'` request on routes with a single path component: